-Pedestrian detectors of the push-botton or other type shall be designated to operate on a circuit not to exceed 18 volts.
-They may be mounted on signal standards, wood or steel poles, or individual They should be conveniently located near each end of crosswalks where actuation is required.
-A mounting height of 31/4 to 4 feet above the sidewalk has been found best adapted to general usage.
+Pedestrian detectors (usually push buttons) should be conveniently located near each end of crosswalks where pedestrian actuation is required.
+A mounting height of 3 1⁄2 to 4 feet above the sidewalk has been found best adapted to general usage.
 Permanent-type signs (sec.
-2B-35) shall be mounted above or in unit with the detectors, explaining their purpose and use.
+2B-37) shall be mounted above or in unit with the detectors, explaining their purpose and use.
 At certain locations, it may be desirable to supplement this sign with a larger sign suspended over the sidewalk to call attention to the push button.
-Where two crosswalks, oriented in different directions, end at or near the same location, the positioning of pedestrian push buttons should clearly indicate which crosswalk signal is actuated by each push botton.
+Where two crosswalks, oriented in different directions, end at or near the same location, the positioning of pedestrian push buttons should clearly indicate which crosswalk signal is actuated by each push button.
 Additional push-button detectors may be required on islands or medians where a pedestrian might become stranded.

-Special purpose push-buttons (to be operated only by authorized persons) should include a housing capable of being locked to prevent access by the general public.
+Special purpose push-bottons (to be operated only by authorized persons) should include a housing capable of being locked to prevent access by the general public.
 Instruction signs are not necessary in this case.